Sally Stevenson BSc(Hons) MBACP

 The Eaves At The Lodge

 When we first meet, my intention will be to allow an initial understanding to emerge about what is troubling you and to see if we can work together.
 The aim of the counselling will be to identify the underlying reasons that might be contributing to your current difficulties so that you have the potential to make positive changes for your future.
+Counselling can help you come to terms with and find acceptance of the past, think about the options available to you and the choices you might wish to make, to enable you to look forward to a more positive future.

 I am an experienced Integrative Psychotherapist.
 However, I am grounded in Psychodynamic Theory, working from the premise that the experiences that we have had as children, how we learned to relate to others and the world around us can continue to affect how we are as adults.